beingmrkenny/ListHighlighterForTrello/README.md

 ### git branching

 - As far as possible, a single commit should represent one complete feature or bug fix.
-- `master` is the standard master branch.
+- `main` is the standard main branch.
-- During development of a new version, a working branch named vX.X.X is branched from master
-- Before merging a branch back into master, commits should be squashed into as few commits as possible/sensible.
+- Before merging a branch back into main, commits should be squashed into as few commits as possible/sensible.
 - Make commit messages as descriptive yet concise as possible

 ## Oddments